 - 1/4 cup grated parmesan cheese

-- Line a baking sheet with foil and spray with cooking spray
+- Preheat oven to 400°F. Line a baking sheet with foil and spray with cooking spray.

-- Place cleaned corn ears on baking sheet, sprinkle liberally with salt and pepper
+- Place cleaned corn ears on baking sheet, sprinkle liberally with salt and pepper.
+Top each ear with a pat of butter.

 - Bake Corn in the oven for approximately 35-40 minutes until starts to brown.
 Turn corn occasionally during baking.
 Remove from oven.